tobyzerner/json-api-php/README.md

 #### Sparse Fieldsets

-You can specify which fields (attributes and relationships) to be included on an Element using the `fields` method.
+You can specify which fields (attributes and relationships) are to be included on an Element using the `fields` method.
 You must provide a multidimensional array organized by resource type:

 ```php
 $collection->fields(['posts' => ['title', 'date']]);